 - fruits, especially cherries, blueberries, and oranges

 If you’re looking to rethink your eating habits, consider trying the Mediterranean diet.
-A 2018 study found that participants following this diet had lower markers of inflammation.
+A found that participants following this diet had lower markers of inflammation.
 This adds to the health benefits found in other studies surrounding the Mediterranean diet.

 Interested in trying it out?
 Check out our beginner’s guide to the Mediterranean diet.